 Most of the tech companies that set up a permanent presence in Poland register an LLC.
 It takes up to two weeks to go through all the paper work.
 The government fees are up to 3 000 EUR, including the minimum share capital.
 The monthly legal and tax overhead is around 500 EUR for a small LLC.

 The LLC is fully owned by the parent entity.
-The corporate tax in Poland is relatively low (19%); however, the operations of the subsidiary can be structured in a way that no profit is generated locally.
+The corporate tax in Poland is relatively low (19%); however, the operations of the subsidiary can be structured in a way that only a minimal profit is generated to assure local tax compliance.

 If you are interested in alternatives to outsourcing, contact us at MOTIFE to learn more.

-If you enjoyed this article, please like, share and follow us on social media.
+Did you enjoy this article?
+Please like, share and follow us on social media.
 This helps us reach more people and grow our business .